StevenBlack/vocab/million-dollar-words.md

 ### smarmy
 Ingratiating; falsely flattering or fawning in order to get in someone's good graces.
-People without notice- able talent who need business are often smarmy, falling all over their clients.
+People without noticeable talent who need business are often smarmy, falling all over their clients.
 (See also obsequious.)

 ### sniffish